waynemerricks/Cisco7942FreePBX/README.md

 At this point if your XML settings are correct the phone will be usable but there are a few extras that can make life easier.

-## [dialplan.xml](../master/tftpboot/dialplan.xml) AKA making the phone respond without waiting to dial
+## [dialplan.xml](../master/tftpboot/dialplan.xml) - Making the phone respond without waiting to dial

 By now you may have noticed a dialplan.xml referenced in the phone config and possible error messages relating to dialplans.
 This file defines how the phone behaves when you enter certain numbers.